Insights and Updates

 Understanding your DSO trend over time is more valuable than a single calculation:

 Decreasing DSO Trend: Indicates improving collection efficiency.
 Your accounts receivable team is becoming more effective, or your customers are paying faster.
-This is generally positive for cash flow and working capital management.

 Increasing DSO Trend: Suggests declining collection performance.
 This could signal problems with credit policies, customer financial difficulties, ineffective follow-up on overdue invoices, or inadequate collection processes.